cmu-sei/redemption/doc/examples/codebase/README.md

 DM23-2165
 </legal>

-This is a demo scenario involving the Redemption of False Positives project.
-Unless stated otherwise, any shell commands you execute should be done in this directory (`doc/examples/codebase`)

 ## Running the Redemption Tool
 ### Source Code

 We are using the `dos2unix` codebase, version 7.5.2.
 It is freely available from [dos2unix.sourceforge.io/](https://sourceforge.net/projects/dos2unix/files/dos2unix/7.5.2/dos2unix-7.5.2.tar.gz/download).
-For this demo, you should download `dos2unix-7.5.2`, unpack it, and place its contents in the `src` sub-directory.
+For this demo, you should download `dos2unix-7.5.2`, unpack it, and place its contents in a `dos2unix-7.5.2` sub-directory in the `doc/examples/codebase` directory.
 You could use this command:

 ```sh
 tar xzf dos2unix-7.5.2.tar.gz